the-devil-you-know/colemak-qwerty/README.md

-Colemak-Qwerty hotkeys XKB configuration files for Linux(Ubuntu 20.04)
+Colemak layout with Qwerty hotkeys for Linux(Ubuntu 20.04)

 # Installation